Alabama Survives in Win vs. Mississippi State Behind Calvin Ridley Heroics

 124 of Alabama’s 150 yards have come on two plays, both of them passes from Jalen Hurts to Calvin Ridley.
 MSU held Alabama to 26 yards on 11 plays otherwise.2017-11-12 01:11:32

-ESPN's Peter Burns humorously showed what it was like for Mississippi State to strike first in this game:
+ESPN's Peter Burns humorously showed what it was like for Mississippi State to strike first in this game after Bulldogs running back Aeris Williams scampered in on an 11-yard run to help make it 7-0:

 Peter Burns @PeterBurnsESPN